-- a public realm embellished with high quality landscaping which reflects the area's maritime heritage and function. - strong connectivity to the Quayside Terminal and the neighbouring Palmer Street, and - c. convenient and legible connections throughout the precinct between the buildings and the Waterfront Promenade.
+- a. a public realm embellished with high-quality landscaping which reflects the area's maritime heritage and function, - b. strong connectivity to the Quayside Terminal and the neighbouring Palmer Street, and - c. convenient and legible connections throughout the precinct between the buildings and the Waterfront Promenade.

-Built Form and Climate Responsiveness

-Development within the Maritime Mixed Use Precinct will provide:
+Built Form and Climate Responsiveness Development within the Maritime Mixed Use Precinct will provide:

-- a. protection of critical marine infrastructure in Ross Creek (e.g. navigational lead lights, existing structures, etc.) and the ongoing operations and future expansion of the Port of Townsville, - b. buildings in accordance with Table 9 building parameter guidelines for Precinct 7 Maritime Mixed Use, - c. buildings up to 12 storeys in height, - built form which addresses the water's edge and street frontages, - e. openings in buildings which are located, oriented, designed and constructed to reduce exposure to noise (and other) impacts from ongoing Port of Townsville operations, - f. design measures such as physical screening are incorporated into the built form to reduce exposure to adverse light impacts associated with Port of Townsville operations, - g. the location of lighting for the development ensures that illumination and glare does not conflict with Port of Townsville operations (e.g. navigation lead lights), - n. outdoor areas are sited, orientated, designed and constructed to reduce exposure to noise, light, dust or odour from Port of Townsville operations, - i. dense landscaping along Lennon Drive to visually screen Port of Townsville operations, and - j. appropriate noise, dust, odour and lighting standards are adopted for future development to ensure siting, design and construction achieves acceptable levels of amenity.
+- a. buildings generally in accordance with Table 9: Building parameter guidelines for Precinct 7 - Maritime Mixed Use, - buildings generally up to 12 storeys in height, - c. built form which addresses the water's edge and street frontages, - d. openings in buildings which are located, oriented, designed and constructed to reduce exposure to noise (and other) impacts from ongoing Port of Townsville operations, - e. design measures such as physical screening are incorporated into the built form to reduce exposure to adverse light impacts associated with Port of Townsville operations, - f. lighting located to ensure that illumination and glare from the development does not conflict with Port of Townsville operations (e.g. navigation lead lights), - g. outdoor areas that are sited, orientated, designed and constructed to reduce exposure to noise, light, dust or odour from Port of Townsville operations, - h. dense landscaping along Lennon Drive to visually screen Port of Townsville operations, and - for appropriate noise, dust, odour and lighting standards in future development to ensure siting, design and construction achieves acceptable levels of amenity.